California Gives Middle Finger to Sanctuary City Hypocrisy

-Sessions claimed that these jurisdictions were “crumbling under the weight of illegal immigration and violent crime,” a laughable assertion with a Trumpian lack of evidence (we’ll get to that).
+Sessions claimed that Sanctuary Cities were “crumbling under the weight of illegal immigration and violent crime,” a laughable assertion with a Trumpian lack of evidence (we’ll get to that).

 What Is a Sanctuary City?